 Step 2: Budget For The Potential Cost

 Consider reviewing comparable costs online through quote generation apps or based on similar builds that resemble the look and feel you want.
-You can create a need and nice-to-have list to ensure you deliver the webpage users will like while not breaking the bank.
+Create a need and nice-to-have list to ensure you deliver the webpage users will like without breaking the bank.
 You can account for potential overages while maintaining the amount you are willing to spend.